Alewife Neighbors, Inc.

 The community can now rest, after a decade of neighborhood vigilance, knowing that protections are in place with explicit requirements for public involvement in future plans.

-Click here -> Draft PIP <- to select a copy of the draft PIP that was approved.
+Click here -> PIP <- to see the PIP that was approved (from MassDEP website)

 Alewife Neighbors also has a copy of the notification mailing list (also available in the library and other public repositories for the site cleanup).
 If you haven't received mailings recently, it is probably because the contact information is out of date.
 E-mail info@AlewifeNeighbors.org to check if your contact info is up-to-date.

 Click here -> W.R.
 Grace <- for additional information

 State watch of Grace Site ends although asbestos contamination will remain in soil

 State watch over the contamination at the W.R.
 Grace site has officially ended with the filing of deed restrictions to specify that only current uses of the property are allowed, and that if the soil will be disturbed, plans to control asbestos risk must be in place.
 The deed restriction specifies that the public will be involved in developing the plans.
 It was generally felt that leaving the soil undisturbed under current ground cover would present less risk than exposing contaminated soil in an effort to remove it.
 Periodic monitoring of the ground cover is require to ensure that it remains intact.